Italy’s Fantastic 5: How to Spend 2 Days in the Seaside Towns of Cinque Terre

 From the nearby town of La Spezia (considered the gateway to the villages) they are, in order – Riomaggiore, Manarola, Corniglia, Vernazza, and Monterosso.

-Dating back to the later Middle Ages, the establishment of the towns of Cinque Terre represents an astounding example of man successfully cultivating a challenging natural environment.
+Dating back to the later Middle Ages, the establishment of the dazzling towns of Cinque Terre represents an astounding example of man successfully cultivating a challenging natural environment.

 Early settlers converted the steep, rugged terrain into an elaborately terraced landscape that allowed for the growing of vines and olive trees.
+In the process, they also created one of the most jaw-dropping destinations in the world.

 How to get to Cinque Terre